Daer0n/telegram-bot/README.md

 ## About telegram-bot

 ```
-telegram bot on Python in implementation Model of a garden plot, which involves growing plants in a garden plot, depending on natural conditions and harmful factors
+Telegram bot on Python in implementation Model of a garden plot, which involves growing plants in a garden plot,
+depending on natural conditions and harmful factors
 ```

 ## Install